 ACTIVITY LIABILITY WAIVER SPORTS INJURY WAIVER RELEASE

-With our three children in a variety of activities at school and extra curricularly, I am often “required” to sign “Releases of Liability” as part of the registration process for one of the kids.
+With our three children in a variety of activities at school and extra curricularly, I am often “required” to sign a “Release of Liability” as part of the registration process for one of the kids.
 I say required because many schools, clubs, and other organizations require a “Release” (or waiver) of liability claims be signed before your child can engage in a particular activity.
-As a lawyer who handles injury cases, I want to tell you there are a few changes you can make on the liability waiver when you sign it that will protect your child and your family.
+As a lawyer who handles injury cases, I want to tell you there are a few changes you can/should make on the liability waiver when you sign it that will protect your child and your family.

 Most activity waivers will release “any and all claims arising out of transportation to and from the activity.”
 This means if your child takes a bus to an activity and the driver negligently causes a crash and your child is badly injured, your child may not be able to pursue a claim against the bus insurance(and obtain compensation) because you signed the release as part of the registration process.
 Getting in a bus accident because of a negligent driver is not a natural risk of the activity you signed your child up for.
 I always cross off language that waives claims relating to transportation.